 The Bose QuietComfort Earbuds’ frequency response is less likely to please audiophiles, but the sound will still please most people.
 The bass frequencies are emphasized a lot, which can sometimes slightly mask vocals, but not so much that it’s a major problem.
-The upper-midrange boost helps retain the detail of harmonic resonances.
+The upper-midrange boost helps retain the detail of high frequencies.
 While you can’t manually equalize the QuietComfort Earbuds in the Bose Music app, Bose Active EQ works quite well to keep the frequency reproduction consistent regardless of your listening volume.

 The microphone on the Sennheiser earbuds is okay, but it amplifies sibilant sounds (sh, s, f) way too much.
 Sibilance can be really annoying and sometimes downright painful to listen to, so be mindful when you’re using the MOMENTUM True Wireless 2 for phone calls.

 The Bose earbuds have a pretty good mic that rejects background noises well.
-The mic will occasionally cause audio to clip or distort, but it’s not so often or intense that its a serious problem.
+The mic will occasionally cause audio to clip or distort, but it’s not so often or intense that it’s a serious problem.
 Check out these microphone demos to decide for yourself which one sounds better.

 Sennheiser MOMENTUM True Wireless 2 microphone demo:

 Bose QuietComfort Earbuds microphone demo:

 Should you buy the Sennheiser MOMENTUM True Wireless 2 or Bose QuietComfort Earbuds?